tessel/project/Governance/Moderating.md

 This document contains information for Moderators of the Tessel project regarding maintaining the code, documentation and issues.

-Moderators should be familiar with the guidelines for new contributors in [Contributing](../Contributing.md) and also understand the project governance model as outlined in
+Moderators should be familiar with the guidelines for new contributors in [the README](../README.md) and also understand the project governance model as outlined in
 [Governance.md](./Governance.md).

 ## Issues and Pull Requests